MEGA-TQS/mega-backend/docs/Epics/Epic 3.md

 2. Approval/rejection by the owner.

-3. Immediate booking (“Instant Book”).

-4. Automatic calendar blocking after approval.
+3. Automatic calendar blocking after approval.

 5. Prevention of double-booking.

 6. Management of future bookings.

-7. Rules: buffers, seasonal breaks, automatic checks.